-Solo travel is a balancing act between spending time unaccompanied or with others, and Sonoma County offers the perfect blend of options for those who choose to go it alone.
+Solo travel is all about empowerment, enjoyment, and learning about yourself, and Sonoma County offers the perfect blend of options for those who choose to go it alone.
 Wine country can be an ideal destination for the solo visitor — even for those who don’t drink wine.

 Go on a Tour

 Joining a tour is an ideal way to learn about a new place, and Sonoma offers nearly 100 different options — on wheels, hoof, wings, hot air, water, zip line or just plain old feet.
 The historic Sonoma mission is a good place to start (it’s where the California Republic started after all) and a walk around the plaza provides shopping and tasting opportunities without having to drive.